Porters Pass Circuit (Via Colliers Causeway and Centennial Glen)

 Dogs: On a lead

-The Porters Pass Circuit has multiple entry points, but the best spot to start this adventure is at the end of Burton Road in Blackheath (see map location).
+The Porters Pass Circuit offers several entry points, but the best starting spot is at the end of Burton Road in Blackheath (see location on map).

-This spot is a short 3-minute drive from the Blackheath town centre via Station Street, Wombat Street, Kanimbla Road, and Burton Road.
+This entry is just a 3-minute drive from the Blackheath town centre, accessible via Station Street, Wombat Street, Kanimbla Road, and Burton Road.

-Note that this is a residential street, so please park on the side of the road without blocking any driveways.
+Keep in mind that Burton Road is a residential street, so be sure to park on the side of the road without obstructing any driveways.

 Map